jacob-ian/instagram-feed/README.md

 	- Posts: Your post count
 	- LastUpdate: The time of the last successful instagramFetch cron job.
 	- CachePath: The path where your Instagram Cache and Assets are stored.
-- Custom CSS can be used to style the Instagram posts by using a custom tag for `$style` when creating the `\JacobIan\InstagramFeed\instagramFeed` object.